7 Fun Activities for Improving Your English Quickly and Easily

 If you enjoy medieval/high fantasy, then check out “Game of Thrones.”
 Or, if you’re up for contemporary politics, watch “House of Cards.”

 As an added challenge, watch them without subtitles!

-5. Read News Websites and Journals
+5. Read English News and Journals

 If you already develop a habit of reading, then learning English becomes much easier.

 However, as a language learner, you may not always have enough time to finish long storybooks, so here are some useful alternatives.

 Staying up to date on news and world affairs is pretty important, and a good site to follow is the BBC.